What is an AND Gate?

-is a logical gate which is widely used having two or more inputs and a single output.
-This gate works or operates on logical multiplication rules.
-In this gate if either of the inputs is low (0), then the output is also low, but if all the inputs are high (1) the output will also be high.
+An AND gate is a logic gate having two or more inputs and a single output.
+An AND gate operates on logical multiplication rules.
+In this gate, if either of the inputs is low (0), then the output is also low.
+If all of the inputs are high (1), then the output will also be high.
 An AND gate can have any number of inputs, although 2 input and 3 input AND gates are the most common.

 There are two binary digits – 0 and 1.
-We just told that an AND gate performs multiplication operation of binary digits.
+We just told that an AND gate performs a binary multiplication of binary digits.
 In multiplying 0 with 0 we will get 0, 1 with 0 or 0 with 1 we will get 0.
 Only we get 1 when 1 is multiplied by 1.

-In other words, an AND gate is a digital device which produces high output only when all inputs are high and produces low output at all other inputs conditions.
-High digital signal means logically 1 and low digital signal means logically 0.
+In other words, an AND gate is a digital device that produces high output only when all inputs are high and produces low output under all other inputs conditions.
+A high digital signal means logically 1 and a low digital signal means logically 0.

 An AND gate may have any number of input probes but only one output probe.